-What to Wear to a Funeral and Other Funeral Etiquette
+What to Wear to a Funeral and Men’s Funeral Attire

 What to wear to a funeral is only the beginning.
 If you’ve got questions about the etiquette for funerals, we’ve got your back.
 In this guide, we cover everything from what to wear, to how to offer condolences, to whether to bring flowers.

-What to Wear to a Funeral for Men
+What to Wear to a Funeral: Men’s Funeral Attire

 There are currently about 7.5 billion people on earth.
 We come in all shapes and sizes, speak thousands of languages, and are spread across hundreds of countries, but we all have one thing in common.
 Every one of us dies.